Serving Native American Communities

 FEMA denied the Oglala Sioux Tribe Emergency Disaster Funds, leaving hundreds of elderly people, families, and small children facing the winter months with broken windows, holes in their walls and ceilings, and the very real possibility of freezing to death.

-We are helping to raise emergency funds to seal the broken windows for each of the roughly 450 homes effected by this storm.
+With help from donors like you, emergency funds were raised to seal the broken windows for each of the roughly 450 homes affected by this storm.

-Thank you for taking the time to learn about this effort, and for helping smash this funding goal.
+THANK YOU for taking the time to learn about this effort, and for helping smash this funding goal.

-Any donations received through Spirit Horse Connection for this effort will be donated to Sacred Healing Circle, the lead non-profit of this effort.
+Any donations received through Spirit Horse Connection for this effort were donated to Sacred Healing Circle, the lead non-profit of this effort.